sarthak162020/simple-interest-calculator/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to this project!

-## Suggesting Changes

-We welcome your ideas and contributions!
-If you'd like to propose a change, please follow these steps:
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

+## How to Contribute

 1. Fork the repository.
-2. Create a new branch for your changes.
+2. Create a new branch for your feature or fix.
-3. Make your changes and commit them.
+3. Make your changes and test them properly.
-4. Submit a pull request, describing your changes and why they should be merged.
+4. Commit your changes with clear and descriptive messages.
+5. Push your branch to your forked repository.
+6. Create a Pull Request for review.

+## Reporting Issues

+If you find a bug or have a suggestion for improvement, please open an issue and provide detailed information.

-## Code Review
+## Code Standards

-All contributions will go through a code review process.
-Be prepared to address feedback and make necessary revisions.

-Thank you for contributing to our project!
+- Write clean and readable code.
+- Follow proper formatting.
+- Test your changes before submitting.

+We appreciate your contributions!